Get the lowdown on the second edition of the world's biggest national team efootball competition: UEFA eEURO 2021.

 The group stage draw took place in February, with the competing countries divided into ten groups of five or six.

 Every country played two matches each (1-vs-1) against the other nations in their group; points from both matches were added to the group table.
 The ten group winners qualified directly for the final tournament.

-The ten runners-up are taking part in a play-off tournament to determine the other six finalists.
-The contenders have been split into two groups of five, with the top three advancing from each.Fixtures and results
+The ten runners-up took part in a play-off tournament to determine the other six finalists.
+The contenders were split into two groups of five, with the top three advancing from each.Fixtures and results

 Who competes for each country?

 The focus of the tournament is the team element – the essence of football.
 Each participating national association competes with a national efootball team of between two and four gamers.